ClusterHQ/flocker-storage-profiles-demo/README.md

 *Figure 1.
 A graph of the IOPS for each individual job hammering the two volumes with writes over the time of the test.*

-To make things slightly easier, you can run all 3 commands above in one. using `clusterhq/fiotools_aio`.
-This will run the test, generate plots, and serve them in one `docker run`
+To make things slightly easier, you can run all 3 commands above in one using `clusterhq/fiotools_aio`.
+This will run the test, generate plots, and serve them in one `docker run` command.
 ```
 docker run -p 80:8000 -v /tmp/fio-data \
 -e REMOTEFILES="https://gist.githubusercontent.com/sarum90/ec8b798c9f7e0fe9ac33/raw/05160dc854a9708db696abb0989b414663d9341f/randwrite.fio" \